defi-wonderland/aztec-benchmark/README.md

     return { pxe, deployer, contract };
   }

-  // Returns an array of interactions to benchmark. async getMethods(context: MyBenchmarkContext): Promise<Array<ContractFunctionInteraction | NamedBenchmarkedInteraction>> {
+  // Returns an array of interactions to benchmark. getMethods(context: MyBenchmarkContext): BenchmarkTarget[] {
     // Ensure context is available (it should be if setup ran correctly) if (!context || !context.contract) {
       // In a real scenario, setup() must initialize the context properly.